vinayak29iyer/scrapernodeapi/README.md

 ## Features

 - **Extract Metadata:** Scrape and retrieve metadata from any given URL.
-- **Efficient Web Scraping:** Utilize Cheerio and Axios for fast and efficient web scraping.
+- **Efficient Web Scraping with cache:** Utilize Cheerio and Axios for fast and efficient web scraping.
+Used mongoDb as a cache, so if the same url is called again within 5 mins, then the response is returned from DB & not he API.
 - **Error Handling:** Comprehensive error handling to manage invalid URLs and failed requests.
 - **JSON Response:** Clean and structured JSON responses.
 - **RESTful API:** Follow RESTful principles for ease of use and integration.